Senior Care Assistant by The Cinnamon Care Collection

 Paid breaks, DBS & company benefits

-Parkfield Grange, is a luxurious 80 bedded residential and dementia care home in Stourbridge.
+Do you want to be part of a new team at Lakeview Grange, Chichester?

-We are looking for enthusiastic, passionate and reliable Senior Day Carers to be part of the care team looking after our residential and dementia residents.
+Lakeview Grange is a luxurious 55 bedded residential and dementia care home based in Chichester, West Sussex.

 Our team members must have a real passion for care and want to work as part of a close-knit team supporting each other, and wanting to promote choice, individuality and independence to our residents at all times.